 If you compare the nutrient profiles of the most common milk substitutions to regular cow’s milk, you will the there are many variations in what each has to offer.
 Let’s take a closer look:

 Almond beverage is one of the most commonly substituted milk alternatives for babies and children who can’t have cow’s milk.
 It’s a tasty option that works well in many recipes as well as when consumed on it’s own.
 Although almond milk is close in nutrient content to cow’s milk, it is still not close enough to meet a baby’s needs!
 Protein levels in almond milk are significantly lower than in a serving of cow’s milk and the fat content also isn’t there to support the absorption of vitamin D or provide healthy calories.
 With almond milk, there isn’t usually a concern about the levels of calcium and vitamin D as most companies will often fortify their products with these important nutrients.
 So all in all…think of almond milk as a liquid calcium supplement!
 You will need to make sure you are offering enough protein and fat via other foods in the diet to make up for what’s not being received through milk.

-Coconut beverage is a great option in that it provides lots of healthy fat which your child needs, especially up to age 2.
-Choosing a canned coconut milk free of BPA in the canned lining is superior to the cartoned coconut milk, as this is watered down and contains less fat per serving.
-However, note that coconut beverage contains virtually no protein per serving, but calcium and B12 are comparable with cows milk.
-There is very little Vitamin D, but can be offered through a Vitamin D supplement.
+Coconut beverage is a watered-down version of canned coconut milk and contains less fat per serving.
+However, note that coconut beverage contains almost no protein, but calcium and vitamin B12 are comparable to cow’s milk.
+There’s very little Vitamin D, but it can be offered through a Vitamin D supplement.
 So, in the end I would say coconut beverage is not really close enough to cow’s milk to recommend using it regularly as a substitute.